 When choosing a protein supplements, look out for a blend of plant-based protein sources vs animal protein (whey protein).
 Plantforce® Synergy Protein providing a high in essential AA profile, branch chain amino-acids and has a similar profile to some whey proteins.
 Its ultra-clean blend is lab-tested, RAW and 100% plant foods sources of protein.
 A convenient way to get extra protein in your diet.

 So how much protein do we need to consume daily?

 How much protein an individual need is dependent on multiple variables; age, gender, weight, goals and activity level.
-The recommendation daily intake in Europe for healthy adults is 0.8g of protein per kg or 0.36g per pound of body weight.
+The recommendation dietary reference daily intake in Europe for healthy adults is 0.8g of protein per kg or 0.36g per pound of body weight.

 Sheila who is 68kg (150lb) would need to consume around 54g a day to meet this 0.8g/kg body weight recommendation.
 This is considered to be the minimal amount of protein a healthy adult must consume daily to prevent muscle wasting when total caloric intake is sufficient.

 It should be noted that this protein intake recommendation is only to prevent deficiency and not necessarily to THRIVE.
 Elite athletes or even individuals who engage in higher activity levels have vastly different requirements and require higher amounts of protein, which is beyond the scope of part 1, however, we will delve further into this in the next instalment.